nixworks/public/news/2015/05/18/README.md

 ##### Islamic State in Iraq and the Levant
 ### [The Governor of Iraq's Anbar Governorate estimates that 500 people were killed and 8000 fled as ISIS captured the strategically important city of Ramadi. ](/news/2015/05/18/the-governor-of-iraq-s-anbar-governorate-estimates-that-500-people-were-killed-and-8000-fled-as-isis-captured-the-strategically-important-ci.md)
-_Context: Ramadi, ISIS, Iraq, Anbar Governorate, Islamic State in Iraq and the Levant_
+_Context: Anbar Governorate, Iraq, ISIS, Islamic State in Iraq and the Levant, Ramadi_

 ##### Dow Jones Industrial Average
 ### [The Dow Jones Industrial Average and S&P 500 end at record levels. ](/news/2015/05/18/the-dow-jones-industrial-average-and-s-p-500-end-at-record-levels.md)